Air Traffic Control Tower Replacement at SFO

 San Francisco, California, USA

-Known colloquially as the “Gateway to the Pacific,” SFO is a world-class airport serving approximately 41 million passengers annually.
+Known colloquially as the “Gateway to the Pacific,” SFO is a world-class airport that serves approximately 41 million passengers annually.

-The new replacement control tower serves as a signature design element for the airport.
-Its twisting façade is informed by the color, massing, and materials of the passenger terminal.
-The cab, or portion of the tower in which air traffic controllers operate, features clear, laminated, and seamless glass to maximize the controllers’ views.
-The control tower incorporates a post-tension system that will not sway with wind loads and is designed to withstand seismic events of magnitude 8.0.
+While this new control tower is a signature design element for the airport, the architectural vocabulary also borrows from the existing airport complex.
+For example, the twisting façade shares color, massing, and materials with the neighboring passenger terminal.
+Likewise, the cab—or portion of the tower in which air traffic controllers operate—features clear, laminated, and seamless glass to both maximize controllers’ views.

 Two connector corridors—one post-security, the other pre-security—are also a part of the project, and connect passenger-accessible parts of the concourse.